-OptiVLM Vault Balance will need access to the ojdbc.jar driver file for oracle database connection and mssql-jdbc for SQL Server connection.
-Multiple versions of this file are included with oracle/SQL Server database.
+OptiVLM Vault Balance will need access to the ojdbc.jar driver file for the oracle database connection and mssql-jdbc for the SQL Server connection.
+Multiple versions of this file are included with the Oracle/SQL Server database.
 You will need to choose the version which is compatible with your JDK.
 Inside the application server settings, you will need to either point to the ojdbc.jar/ mssql-jdbc.jar with something like “Shared Library” (WebSphere) or else copy the ojdbc.jar/ mssql-jdbc.jar into a location known to the JVM.
-(Note: if copying file, then it needs to be at the whole JVM scope to avoid possible conflicts with other applications)
+(Note: if copying a file, then it needs to be at the whole JVM scope to avoid possible conflicts with other applications)

-Please Note: If current application server has been configured to use JNDI data sources (for other applications, including other OptiSuite applications), then it is possible to conflict with JDBC.
+Note: If the current application server has been configured to use JNDI data sources (for other applications, including other OptiSuite applications), then it is possible to conflict with JDBC.
 Check applicationContext.xml (under <application-path>\WEB-INF\classes\META-INF\spring) and be sure that the “jee:jndi-lookup” elements “jndi-name” do NOT match your JNDI data source names.

-To run OptiVLM Vault Balance with JNDI connection the configuration could vary depending on what kind of application server will run the application and also relying on the application server environment setup.
-The following section gives an example of JNDI data source configuration on Websphere 7 or 8, but actual configuration may vary:
+To run OptiVLM Vault Balance with a JNDI connection the configuration could vary depending on what kind of application server will run the application and also relying on the application server environment setup.
+The following section gives an example of JNDI data source configuration on Websphere 7 or 8, but the actual configuration may vary:

-Log on Websphere Application Server Console as administrator, go to ->Security->Global Security on the left panel and expand “Java Authentication and Authorization Service” (JAAS) on the right panel, click “J2C authentication data”.
-Click “new” and type in value to each required field explained as following to create new JAAS object.
+Log on to Websphere Application Server Console as administrator, go to ->Security->Global Security on the left panel and expand “Java Authentication and Authorization Service” (JAAS) on the right panel, click “J2C authentication data”.
+Click “new” and type in the value to each required field explained as follows to create a new JAAS object.

 Alias: The name for current JAAS connection appears as reference on Application Server scope(recommend use any string may suggest the schema name, i.e. “profile_VB”)